Merri/settlers2/src/pages/2011/07/working-on-it-after-so-many-years/index.md

 ---
-title: "Working on it after so many years"
+title: 'Working on it after so many years'
-publishDate: "2011-07-24"
+description: I have been analyzing and reverse engineering the map file format and looking into possibilities the format has.
+pubDate: 2011-07-24
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

 ![](/wp-content/uploads/2011/07/Precise-color-SWD-maps.png)I guess one could say I should be upset.
 All my old documentation I wrote to papers some five years ago has been long lost and I don't even have the code for my own Map Generator anymore.
 I've lost all my old e-mail too, with some information on The Settlers II file formats in them.